-Student Success Progress Team (SSPT)
+Student Support and Progress Team (SSPT)

-A Student Success Progress Team (SSPT) is automatically formed for each student who is at risk of repeating a grade level.
 SSPTs are held throughout the year in order to continuously determine the appropriate educational supports the student may need.
-An SSPT consists of the Principal, teachers, counselor, student, and parents.
-At least one member of the SSPT or Counselor will join a repeating student's conference each quarter.
+An SSPT is led by a school counselor, and consists of the Principal, teachers, and parent(s).
+At least one member of the SSPT or counselor will join a repeating student's conference each quarter.
 After the initial SSPT, team members reconvene to discuss progress.
 Continuous revisions of the SSPT are done in order to determine which supports work best.
 If a student continues to struggle despite various accommodations and supports, the school and, or parent, may request an evaluation for special education eligibility.